 The Department for Education state that there is a need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The government set out its definition of British values in the 2011 Prevent Strategy and these values were reiterated by the Prime Minister in 2014.
 At Calder Primary School these values are embedded in our broad and balanced curriculum and our school ethos and values.

 Democracy is embedded at our school.
 Pupils are always listened to by adults and are taught to listen carefully and with concern to each other, respecting the right of every individual to have their opinions and voices heard.

 Each year group elects a member of our school council each year.
 The school council meet regularly with Mrs Lambert and give the views and suggestions of their class on subjects such as road safety and improving the learning environment.
 The school council are also part of the Calder Valley Inter-School Council.
 This group works together on important local issues as well as organising community events such as learning a sign language song for the summer singing extravaganza.
 The council also meet with Hebden Royd Town Council each year and feedback ideas for how to develop our area as part of the local plan.